-In addition to a more rigorous approach to vocabulary and grammatical structures with every class, the student will continue to develop everyday situations practiced at earlier levels.
-Grammatical sentence structures are more complex at this level with the expansion of the past, present, future and conditional verb tenses.
-Featured articles from French speaking Canada serve as language models and provide a cultural perspective on current issues.
-Towards the end of the course language skills include the ability to convey necessity, obligation, probability, and or expectation with regards to past experiences, work and education, and the future.
+In addition to a more rigorous approach to vocabulary and grammatical structures with every class, students will continue to develop everyday situations practiced at earlier levels.
+Grammatical sentence structures are more complex at this level with the expansion of the past, present, future, and conditional verb tenses.
+Articles from French speaking Canada serve as language models and provide a cultural perspective on current issues.
+Towards the end of the course, language skills will include the ability to convey necessity, obligation, probability, and/or expectation with regards to past experiences, work, education, and the future.

 Please note: This course is offered through OntarioLearn.
 To review important information such as textbook, exam and grade information, visit the OntarioLearn Information web page.

 Have you taken this course or an equivalent course?
 Contact the Credit Transfer Office.

 Not all courses are offered each term.Fall 2023 registration opens July 24, 2023.
 Winter 2024 registration opens November 27, 2023.

 In person: classes held in person on a campus/site in a classroom/lab/shop/studio for the course duration

 Online - Asynchronous: 100% online delivery, no scheduled day or time course requirements with the instructor, assigned due dates